ministryofjustice/nvvs-devops/architecture-decision-record/002-use-cloud-platform-to-host-dhcp-dns.md

 ## Decision

-After investigations by Cloud Platform team [here](https://github.com/ministryofjustice/cloud-platform/issues/1897#issuecomment-632592093), there are [issues](https://github.com/kubernetes/kubernetes/issues/79523#issuecomment-595405745) with Network Load Balancers passing both UDP and TCP.
+After [investigations](https://github.com/ministryofjustice/cloud-platform/issues/1897#issuecomment-632592093) by Cloud Platform team, there are [issues](https://github.com/kubernetes/kubernetes/issues/79523#issuecomment-595405745) with Network Load Balancers passing both UDP and TCP.
 This is a requirement for running DHCP and DNS services.

 **Update 6th January 2021**